Eyebrow Piercing Aftercare and Healing Times

 Spiral and T-piercings require additional entry and exit points and will almost certainly take longer to heal than vertical and horizontal types.

 Eyebrow piercings are unique options for self-expression via body art.
 Yet, as popular and beautiful as they are, these piercings do not come without risks.

-However, caring for your piercing during the average 2-3 month healing period with saltwater soaks twice daily will prevent piercing rejection and infections.
+Nevertheless, caring for your piercing during the average 2-3 month healing period with saltwater soaks twice daily will help to prevent piercing rejection and infections.
 With these instructions, you can keep your eyebrow looking perfect and in good health for as long as possible.